 7. Treat your mum or mother figure to an afternoon tea this Mother’s Day

-Of all the events on this list, this is the one you really don’t want to forget for heaven’s sake!
-Put March 19 in your diary.
+Of all the events on this list, this is the one you really don’t want to forget this Mother’s Day, for heaven’s sake!
+Put March 30 in your diary.
 It’s your chance to treat your dear Mum or mother figure to something special – you can’t go wrong with an afternoon tea, so why not book one this March to say thank you?
 For a unique afternoon tea experience, you can hop on board a retro Routemaster bus and sip on tea, coffee, prosecco and gin cocktails, whilst zipping past the sights of Glasgow and enjoying petit fours and sandwiches.
 Book your afternoon tea experience here.